 The location’s great.
 There’s a supermarket and a McDs within a 15 minute walk (also a sports / camping store in case your tent pegs bend or your gas cooking gas runs out), a swimming pool with slides on the site for a couple of quid and you can use their showers for free with your festival wristband, and a crazy golf course just outside the main festival entrance.
 I don’t think I’ve ever seen so many metalheads with putters.

 Getting there and away isn’t too hard either.
 There’s a bus from Falun train station (the 153) which takes about 10 minutes, or you could walk it in half an hour (if that) if you don’t have too much to carry.
 If you’re not up for camping then you can book hotels in the area, but they’re not cheap and many do push the prices up for the duration.

 Finally, the weather – something over which festivals have no control (as Amplified will tell you…).
 We got lucky due to the strange weather Europe’s been having recently, with generally clear skies and mild temperatures.
 We only had one blast of rain which lasted an hour or so over Powerwolf’s set on the Saturday.
 Other than that it wasn’t bad at all.
 I’d recommend checking before you leave home and packing for all eventualities, especially if you have little ones to think about.

 Overall, my son and I had a great time though spent a fair bit more than anticipated mainly due to the pound nosediving recently.
-It still wasn’t as expensive as I anticipated, but those little individual transactions do mount up.
-If you have kids and want to try something a little more exotic than a small UK festival, and something like Download worries you due to its immense scale the Sabaton Open Air is a cracking few days.
+Sweden as a whole still wasn’t as expensive as I was led to expect, but those little individual transactions do mount up.
+If you have kids and want to try something a little more exotic than a small UK festival, and something like Download worries you due to its immense scale then Sabaton Open Air is a cracking few days.